thecodingmachine/yaml-tools/README.md

 $ yaml-tools <command> [<args>]
 ```

-There are 3 commands at the moments :
+There are 3 commands at the moment :

 ### merge
 Merges two or more yaml files and preserves the comments.